drBenway/pixi-vn-wiki/start/canvas-tickers.md

 ## Rotate

 For rotating a canvas component you can use the `RotateTicker` class.
-This Ticker will edit the `rotation` property to rotate the canvas component.
+This ticker will edit the `rotation` property to rotate the canvas component.

 `RotateTicker` have a constructor that takes the a object with the following properties: